atraspe/map-generator/README.md

 # map-generator
-Python script to generate a non-EDI (Electronic Data Interchange) Standard map based on specs (Excel spreadsheet).
-This map will later be used/paired with an EDI map to parse (input) or generate (output) a non-EDI data.
+Python script to generate a non-EDI (Electronic Data Interchange) Standard map based on client's specifications, usually in the form of an Excel spreadsheet.
+The generated map will later be used/paired with an EDI map to parse (input) or generate (output) a non-EDI data.
 This script uses openpyxl python library.

 Script Name: map-gen.py
 Author: Art Traspe
 Date Created: April 15, 2019
-Purpose: Automate the creation of a non-EDI standard map based on a spec, which usually is in a form of an Excel spreadsheet.
+Purpose: Automate the creation of a non-EDI standard map based on a spec, which usually is in the form of an Excel spreadsheet.

 Usage: